"Ridgefield Park, the Only Place

 There are two contests before the July 4th Celebration:

-The Celebration is Monday, July 4, 2016.
+The Celebration is Thursday, July 4, 2019.
 Our day begins at 7:30 am at Euclid Ave. and Mt.
 Vernon St. with the reading of the Declaration of Independence at the Memorial Plaza.
 Then at 7:45, the Flag Raising Ceremony by the Boy and Girl Scouts.
-Fire Department and Emergency Units present their personnel and equipment for inspection.
+At 8:00 am the Fire Department and Emergency Units present their personnel and equipment for inspection.

-The Baby & Youth Parade, first of two parades, begins at 9am at Poplar St. and Euclid Ave..
+The Baby & Youth Parade, the first of two parades, begins at 9:00am at Poplar Street and Euclid Avenue.
 Honor students lead the parade.
 This parade consists of village and visiting children, who walk, ride in decorated carriages, elaborate floats or personally decorated bicycles.
 You will see red, white, blue and lots of patriotism on this day.
 Prizes are awarded and a grand time is had by all.

 The evening program and fireworks display has been cancelled, hopefully, we can again present this part of our celebration in the coming years.